Saturday, August 17, 2013

 (CHECK OUT THE NOVEMBER 2021 UPDATE AT THE BOTTOM)

 When I arrived in Argentina, I was afraid I might not ever find food products from the United States ever again, which honestly, scared the hell out of me!
 For expats, eating native meals can be an exciting experience, but that excitement can fade quickly.
-Before long, we start missing the foods we grew up with.
+Before long, we start missing the foods we grew up with, even the snacks that aren't really healthy for us.

-If you’re new to Cordoba or are planning to move here, here are some items that you will find that will be familiar to you.
+If you’re new to Cordoba or are planning to move here, here are some items that you will find that may be familiar to you.

 If you’re looking for Pringles, Doritos, Lays Potato Chips and those 3D Chips, you’re in luck.
 If you’re looking for Ruffle’s Potato Chips, you’re out of luck, at least in Cordoba, but you might find a generic brand equivalent that's semi-decent.